hyperledger-labs/weft/README.md

 For usage see https://github.com/hyperledendary/weftility
 ```

-## Working Application Wallets
+## Working with Wallets

-The v1.4 and v2 Application SDKs use a 'Wallet', typically stored on disk.
-You will at some point need to interact with these client sdks in-order to write an application. ft
+The 'classic' v1.4 and v2 Client SDKs use a 'Wallet', typically stored on disk.
+The new 'Gateway' SDKs also need identities, but they don't directly require or use filesystem wallet.
+Rather they required the individual identities/certificates.
+Though the on disk format used for wallets can be useful (they are JSON Files)

 ```
-weft wallet
+weft wallet -h

 Work with a SDK Application Wallet